joonassandell/generator-rebirth/generators/app/templates/wordpress/docker/_README.md

 1. Copy [`.env.example`](.env.example) to `.env` file and set your environment variables.
 Most of the vars should already be set by the creator of the project.
 Especially make sure that all the `PROD_*` vars are set (e.g `PROD_PASSWORD`).

-2. Map your localhost to the development address in your host machine's hosts-file (`/etc/hosts` in linux/osx).
-For example with Docker machine: `192.168.99.100 <%= dir %>.dev` or native Linux `localhost <%= dir %>.dev`.

-3. Start your docker-machine if you need to and make sure there aren't any conflicting containers/ports running.
+2. Start your docker-machine if you need to and make sure there aren't any conflicting containers/ports running.

 **3. Install**